Pact-Community-Organization/.github/profile/README.md

 ## 🚀 **Our Mission**

-**To make it easy and safe for businesses to start building on Kadena.**
+**To make it easy and safe for businesses to start building with smart contracts.**

-We provide a trusted, community-driven ecosystem where developers can confidently deploy reusable Pact smart contracts, backed by rigorous auditing, comprehensive documentation, and transparent governance.
+We provide a trusted, community-driven ecosystem where developers can confidently deploy reusable smart contracts, backed by rigorous auditing, comprehensive documentation, and transparent governance.

 ## 🎯 **What We Do**